THIS TEXT IS BUT A BEGINNING ...

 patients who due to their bad economic situation could not afford a treatment by a practising specialist or those who already had been through such a treatment – possibly in a mental hospital,

-patients who because of their political conviction and because of their experiences had learned that it was best for them to abolish without exception every kind of therapy whatsoever, be it represented by institutions or by medical persons.
+patients who because of their political conviction and because of their experiences had learned that it was best for them to reject without exception every kind of therapy whatsoever, be it represented by institutions or by medical persons.

 Personal agitations (dyatic agitations) were arranged between the members in agitation on a voluntary basis and according to their needs, once or several times a week, if they had time enough.
 Also, it had to be considered the necessities and the symptoms of the respective patient and also the time that both members in agitation were able to save; furthermore, they had to be aware of the wants of other patients, whether one or the other of them wanted to do personal agitation with one of the two members already engaged in the reciprocal agitation process; so that all these factors enabled everybody to take part in the decision about the duration of the personal agitation.